triplepoint/web_development_vm_how_to/development_vm.md

     ``` bash
     pecl update-channels
+    # when prompted, answer with defaults
-    pecl install pecl_http apc-beta (answer with defaults)
+    pecl install pecl_http apc-beta
     ```

-    *NOTE* that `apc-beta` was necessary above to get APC version 3.1.11 (in beta right now) which includes fixes for PHP 5.4 compatability.
+    *NOTE* that `apc-beta` was necessary above to get APC version 3.1.11+ (in beta right now) which includes fixes for PHP 5.4 compatability.
 This may not be necessary down the road, so keep an eye on it.
 The production package name is `apc`.

     append to `/etc/php.ini`: